ipv64net/node64_client/devices/Docker/README.md

 ```sh
 docker compose up -d
 ```
-## Installation with Prebuild Container
+## Installation with Prebuild Container CLI

 1. Before starting the container you have to replace <Node #Secret> with your Node Secret
 ```sh